jflamy/owlcms4/docs/Fly.md

 - Find Powershell by clicking on the start menu and typing `powershell`

 - Right-click on the `Windows PowerShell` icon that appears in the search results at the left, and select `Run as administrator`

   ![PowerShell](img/Fly.io/PowerShell.png ':size=500')

-- Then paste the creation command.
+- Then paste the application creation command.

   ```
   iwr https://fly.io/install.ps1 -useb | iex